miohtama/frontend-developer-hiring-exercise/README.md

   - Registration success - validated by having the information visible on the dashboard screen
   - Bad phone number
   - Bad email
+  - Password mismatch
   - Any other validation you know needs to be done on a normal registration form
+  - If you do not like Protractor you are free to use Cypress or other alternatives

 - Open a pull request which will be reviewed
   - Commentary contains screenshots of changed screens